akraino-edge-stack/icn-edge-5g/docs/test_setup.md

     helm install metallb ./ -f ../<path_to_values_file metallb_values.yaml>
 ```
 Note: The above manual steps are not required while using the deploy_provider.sh script during deployment.
+Note: The helm chart for deploying metallb is available in the Charts folder of this repo.

 ****2.6 set CoreDNS to also use the powerDNS server for DNS resolution****
 - Modify the coredns configmap to also use the powerDNS to resolve the FQDNs.